 Tribe cocoa shake

-In terms of nutrition, Tribe’s shakes optimise both pea and rice protein, aiming to support recovery.
+In terms of nutrition, Tribe’s shakes optimise both pea and rice protein with nutrient-rich natural ingredients such as goji berry powder, aiming to support recovery.
 With 20g of protein per portion, it’s the lowest offering on this list, so perhaps not the best option for serious muscle-building.
 But it does provide a complete amino acid profile while being dairy and refined-sugar free – so no nasties here.

-There are three flavours in the range – we tried the cocoa and sea salt and the flavour is very subtle.
+There are four flavours in the range (the latest, salted caramel, launched in January) – we tried the cocoa and sea salt and the flavour is very subtle.
 So subtle, in fact, it barely tastes of anything.
 The upside?
-The weak flavour makes it ideal for cooking: protein pancakes, homemade protein balls and fruit shakes will all be cleaner using Tribe vegan protein powder.
+The weak flavour makes it ideal for cooking.
+Protein pancakes, homemade protein balls and fruit shakes will all be cleaner using Tribe vegan protein powder.

 The verdict: Vegan protein shakes

 If money were no issue, the NGX bodyfuel, with its personalised nutrition, is definitely the most impressive vegan protein powder currently out there.
 We loved the fact that it’s optimised especially for you and targets everything your body personally needs.
 The downside is that unless you want to set up a regular delivery, it will cost you a pretty penny for a one-off DNA test and bodyfuel.

 But if you’re not ready to commit to a monthly delivery just yet, then we’d recommend opting for Nua – with a creamy texture, it tastes great, there’s no cheap ingredients or fillers and packs a massive 35g protein punch.